Updated: July 2, 2020

 - 10.10 Yosemite

-NOTE that all new computers purchased will likely have MacOS 10.15 Catalina PRE-INSTALLED.
-However, it may be possible to request that MOJAVE (10.14.6) be installed on new hardware.
+NOTE that all new computers purchased will have MacOS 10.15 Catalina PRE-INSTALLED.
+However, it may be possible to request that MOJAVE (10.14.6) be installed.
 IF you can, we suggest holding off on hardware purchases until our update is available.

 HOW CAN I CONTINUE TO WORK WITH SCREENWRITER / DRAMATICA IF MY MACHINE GOT UPGRADED TO 10.15 CATALINA?
 (LINK TO FAQ)